 St. Julian’s – or San Giljan, as the locals would say, is a buzzing coastal town, north of Valletta.
 This place is a hive of activity, packed with hotels, restaurants, and nightclubs.
-This is a great place for a holiday base.
-There are plenty of accommodation and good public transport links.
-This guide is your go-to for everything in St. Julian’s, from its lively hotspots to the tastiest eateries in town.
+It’s a great place to choose as your holiday base.
+There are many accommodation choices and easy public transport access.

 Interesting Facts about St. Julian’s